dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 | ----------------- | ----------------------- | ------------------------------------------------------------ |
 | 2.22.0           | prom/prometheus:v2.22.0 | [Prometheus Helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) |

-**Note**: It is the user's option to provide persistent storage for Prometheus if they want to preserve historical data.
+**Note**: It is the user's responsibility to provide persistent storage for Prometheus if they want to preserve historical data.

 ### Grafana